Superformula/cloud-backend-test/README.md

 ### Document Poursepose

-The current document contains information related to developers that would like to run, test and even extend this project.
+The current document contains information related to developers that would like to run, test, and even extend this project.

-Having in consideration that the present proyect is the result of the Superformula hiring process, I sent the corresponding "Design & Architecrure" document to [Chloe Knapper](https://www.linkedin.com/in/chloeknapper/) by email.
+Having in consideration that the present project is the result of the Superformula hiring process, I sent the corresponding "Design & Architecture" document to [Chloe Knapper](https://www.linkedin.com/in/chloeknapper/) by email.
 The document includes a dedicated sections to each requirement bullet in addition to a DEMO link.

 ## Project description

 GraphQL service based on Apollo Server v2 running in serverless mode.
-Specifically, the api runs as AWS lambda with a corresponding API Gateway, a Dynamodb as storage and an integration to Mapbox plaform.
+Specifically, the API runs as AWS lambda with a corresponding API Gateway, a Dynamodb as storage, and an integration to the Mapbox platform.

-The services provides CRUD oprations for the 'user' entity and a geocode query function to tranlate and direaction string into a geolocalized address.
+The services provide CRUD operations for the 'user' entity and a geocode query function to get a geolocalized address from a string.

 ## Design aspects

 ### Reusability

-The crud services were developed in a generic way, to speed up the extension of this service by adding support for other models CRUDs operation without having the develop the identical resolvers over and over again.
+The CRUD services were developed as generic services, to speed up the extension of this service by adding support for CRUDs operations of other models without having the develop the identical resolvers over and over again.

-For instance, to extend the service to support crud operation of a new model, the existing CRUDs services can be reused by copy and pasting the existing ones
+For instance, to extend the service to support CRUD operations of a new model, the existing CRUDs services can be reused by copy and pasting the existing ones

 | *Mutation/user.ts*
 ```js